Help / Workflow / Helix Mirroring / Configuration

 Before you can use Helix Mirroring, GitSwarm EE needs some configuration that describes where the Git Fusion service(s) exist.

 For Helix Mirroring, GitSwarm EE needs to be configured to connect to one or more Git Fusion servers.
-GitSwarm EE always connects to a Git Fusion server as a specific user, gitswarm
+GitSwarm EE always connects to a Git Fusion server as a specific user, gitswarm if you don't specify otherwise.
+The "gitswarm" user must exist in the Helix Versioning Engine as a standard user account (not an operator or service user).
+The "gitswarm" user does not need any special protections in the Helix Versioning Engine, but does require read/write access to the //.git-fusion depot.

-, which contains defaults for usernames, passwords, git configuration parameters, and convention-based repository settings.
+GitSwarm EE supports a special server entry called global, which contains defaults for usernames, passwords, git configuration parameters, and convention-based repository settings.

-This configuration should appear in /etc/gitswarm/gitswarm.rb
+This configuration should appear in /etc/gitswarm/gitswarm.rb:

 gitswarm['git-fusion']['global']['user'] = 'global-user'